How Democratic Is the American Constitution?: List of countries steadily democratic since at least 1950

-How Democratic compares the 23 stable, wealthy democracies on these criteria, summarized as follows:
+The book compares the 23 stable, wealthy democracies on these criteria, summarized as follows:

 Protecting democratic rights

 Looking at Freedom House rankings, Dahl concludes that there is no discernible correlation between the seven constitutional features and ratings on political rights or civil rights among the 23 comparison countries.

 Fairness and consensus

-Dahl contrasts majoritarian governments, where the electoral system (for example, first-past-the-post) can grant a dominant group (or even a minority group) decisive control over the government, with proportional systems, where governmental control is more distributed.
-He concludes that proportional systems are more "fair".
+Dahl contrasts majoritarian governments, whose electoral system (such as first-past-the-post) can grant a dominant group (or even a minority group) decisive control over the government, with proportional systems, which make governmental control is more distributed.
+He concludes that proportional systems are more fair.

 Proportional systems also do more to promote consensus-building, he claims, because of the need to build coalitions to form a majority.

-Dahl considers the American system to be a hybrid, due to its bicameral legislature and strong separation of powers, and the strong executive, which he says does not fit the mold of either category.
+Dahl considers the American system to be a hybrid because of its bicameral legislature and strong separation of powers, and the strong executive, which he says does not fit the mold of either category.